anderco-ks/anderco-ks.github.io/portfolio.md

 As a member of our Agile development team, I programmed in JavaScript, TypeScript, PL/pgSQL and used tools and frameworks such as Angular, Bootstrap, Three.js, Node.js, PostgreSQL, Express.js, Angular Material, and Mapbox.

-*Keywords: Web Application Development, TypeScript, Angular, WebGL*
+*Keywords: Agile Software Development, TypeScript, Angular, WebGL*

 # Problem Solving with Algorithms
 Solved complex problems by using custom algorithm implentations - answers verified as successful implementations by instructors.
 The problems included: